 far properties.
 To customize the line

 appearance provided by the

-showLine: true property, we configure the line
+showLine: true property, we can use the

 The line length is the raycaster’s